Wisconsin Fence Laws: A Practical Guide (2026)

 What happens if my neighbor refuses to pay for a shared fence?

-You can contact your local fence viewers (town supervisors, alderpersons, or village trustees) under Wisconsin Statute 90.07.
-They will inspect the property, make a binding decision on cost division, and set deadlines for payment.
-If your neighbor still refuses, you can build or repair the fence yourself and recover costs through a lien on their property under Section 90.11.
+Under Wisconsin Statute 90.07, you can contact local “fence viewers” (town supervisors, alderpersons, or village trustees) to intervene.
+They will inspect the property, make a binding cost-division decision, and set payment deadlines.
+If your neighbor still refuses, Section 90.11 allows you to complete the work yourself and place a lien on their property to recover your costs.

 Are “spite fences” illegal in Wisconsin?

-Yes, Wisconsin Statute 844.10 prohibits fences unnecessarily exceeding 6 feet in height that are maliciously erected to annoy neighbors.
-However, the six-foot threshold isn’t absoluteโcourts have found shorter fences to be illegal spite fences when built with malicious intent.
-The key factors are whether the fence serves a legitimate purpose or was built solely to harass a neighbor.
+Yes.
+Wisconsin Statute 844.10 prohibits maliciously erected fences exceeding 6 feet tall designed to annoy neighbors.
+Courts also classify shorter fences as illegal spite fences if built with malicious intent.
+The defining factor is whether the fence serves a legitimate purpose or was built solely for harassment.